nchoi/NewYorkTaxis/blogpost4.md

 # Blog Post #4
-# Predicting Tip Percentages Using Random Forest after Integrating Weather
+# Predicting Tip Percentages Using Decision Tree Regression after Integrating Weather

 For our fourth blog post, we decided to investigate tip percentages, finally taking into account weather from Wunderground.
 Again, we did this using random forest regression.
 Our input variables were
 - Pickup neighborhood